New York City Landmarks Law

 - A complete list of Hosmer’s interviews with singificant preservationists can be accessed here.

-- Oral Histories with Seymour Boyers, Hal Bromm, Frank Gilbert, Michael Gruen, Jack Kerr, Robert Low, Charles A. Platt, Jennifer Raab, Anthony M. Tung, and Virginia Waters
+- Oral Histories with Kent Barwick, Laurie Beckelman, Bronson Binger, Seymour Boyers, Hal Bromm, Frank Gilbert, Harmon Goldstone, Michael Gruen (2008), Michael Gruen (2017), Jack Kerr, Leonard Koerner, Robert Low, Gene Norman, Otis Pratt Pearsall, Jonathan Pines, Adolf Placzek, Charles A. Platt, Geoffrey Platt, Jennifer Raab, Henry Hope Reed, Frank Sanchis, Beverly Moss Spatt, Anthony M. Tung, and Virginia Waters

 New York Preservation Archive Project